 NO – far from it

 Google appear to have thrown all that to the wind.
-For some time now I have noticed the huge rise in directory listings within the search results.
+For some time now I have noticed a huge rise in directory listings within the search results.
 I understand that directories have a place, but if I am looking to find a builder through Google, I want to find a builders website, not a directory listing this builder or that builder.

 If I wanted a directory I would have typed Yell, Thompson or another such company into the search box.

 Search for “builder in Glasgow” and when I eventually find the organic non-paid search results I find that seven out of the top ten results are directories.
 Lists!
 Just lists of builders, with no actual content anywhere to be seen on the page.

 I have to troll down through all of Google advertising and their Google Map Promotional /Adds before I get to the organic search listings.
 What is even more astonishing is that they appear below the fold, on a 1440 x 900 screen resolution, meaning I have to scroll down before I get to the results I was looking for.

 Google maintains that a website has value if the area of ads is less than or equal to the area of content.
 On that basis, it looks like Google are breaking their arbitrage policy in regard to content versus advertising.

 To check if your website is compliant with Google’s arbitrage policy they recommend you do the following.

 - Open the site in a new browser.